-Financial Algebra Duration: One Year UC/CSU Approved: Yes (Area C - Mathematics); NCAA: Yes Type of Course: Elective Course To be eligible for consideration: Successful completion of Algebra 1 or Algebra 1B, Geometry or Geometry B, Algebra 2 or Algebra 2B Year Level: 12
+Financial Algebra Duration: One Year UC/CSU Approved: Yes (Area C - Mathematics); NCAA: Yes Type of Course: Elective Course To be eligible for consideration: Passing Algebra 2 or Algebra 2B Year Level: 12

-Description: For students passing Algebra 2 or Algebra 2B with a C- or above, Financial Algebra is a math elective.
-Financial Algebra offers students an opportunity to view the world of finance through a mathematical lens.
+Description: Financial Algebra offers students an opportunity to view the world of finance through a mathematical lens.
 The topics were developed using the Common Core State Standards in Mathematics and the NCTM Curriculum and Evaluation Standards.
 The mathematical formulas, functions, and pictorial representations used assist students in making sense of the financial world around them and equip them with the ability to make sound financial decisions.

-Topics to be covered include The Stock Market, Modeling a Business, Banking Services, Consumer Credit, Automobile Ownership, Employment, Income Taxes, Planning for retirement, Preparing a Budget.
+Topics to be covered include The Stock Market, Banking Services, Consumer Credit, Automobile Ownership, Employment, Income Taxes, Planning for retirement, Preparing a Budget.

-Statistics Duration: One Year UC/CSU Approved: Yes NCAA: Yes Type of Course: Elective Course To be eligible for consideration: Successful completion of Algebra 2 with a grade of C or better or a grade of A- or better in Algebra 2B or successful completion of Algebra 2H.
+Statistics Duration: One Year UC/CSU Approved: Yes (Area C - Mathematics); NCAA: Yes Type of Course: Elective Course To be eligible for consideration: Completion of Algebra 2 with a grade of C or better or completion of Algebra 2B with a grade of A-or better or passing Algebra 2H.
 Year Level: 12